-- 1. In accordance with the revised Office of Management and Budget (OMB) Circular A-123, Appendix C, agencies with programs susceptible to significant improper payments under the Improper Payments Information Act are required to report quarterly the high-dollar overpayments that occurred within those specific programs to the agency's Inspector General and the Council of Inspectors General on Integrity and Efficiency, and to make this report available to the public.
+1. In accordance with the revised Office of Management and Budget (OMB) Circular A-123, Appendix C, agencies with programs susceptible to significant improper payments under the Improper Payments Information Act are required to report quarterly the high-dollar overpayments that occurred within those specific programs to the agency's Inspector General and the Council of Inspectors General on Integrity and Efficiency, and to make this report available to the public.
 A high-dollar overpayment is any overpayment meeting the threshold that is in excess of 50 percent of the correct amount of the intended payment.
 The threshold for individuals is \$25,000 and for entities it is \$100,000.
-VA uses the results of statistically valid sampling for annual Improper Payments Elimination and Recovery Act reporting purposes to identify high-dollar overpayments. - 2.
-During the first quarter, VA identified \$521 thousand in high-dollar overpayments.
+VA uses the results of statistically valid sampling for annual Improper Payments Elimination and Recovery Act reporting purposes to identify high-dollar overpayments.

+2. During the second quarter, VA identified \$1.40 million in high-dollar overpayments.
 While testing for the quarter was statistically valid, some programs, which are highly complex and subject to significant improper payments, did not identify a substantial amount of overpayments meeting the new higher reporting threshold.
-To ensure transparency, VA is also reporting that during the first quarter approximately \$152 million in established debt was reported from the Veterans Health Administration (VHA) and Veterans Benefits Administration (VBA) programs that may meet the criteria of a high-dollar overpayment; however, they have not been verified as improper payments.
-This debt represents about 0.71 percent of the total payments issued collectively by VHA and VBA in the first quarter of fiscal year 2016. - 3.
-The attached report provides the total amount of reportable high-dollar overpayments made from VA's high-risk programs, the actions taken or planned to recover the identified overpayments, and the actions taken or planned to prevent re-occurrence. - 4.
-If you have any questions, please have a member of your staff contact Ms. Laurie Park, Deputy Assistant Secretary for Finance, at (202) 461-6180.
+To ensure transparency, VA is also reporting that during the second quarter approximately \$158 million in established debt was reported from Veterans Health Administration (VHA) and Veterans Benefits Administration (VBA) programs that may meet high-dollar overpayment criteria; however, they have not been verified as improper payments.
+This debt represents about 0.25 percent of the total payments issued collectively by VHA and VBA in the second quarter.

+3. The attached report provides the total amount of reportable high-dollar overpayments made from VA's high-risk programs, actions taken or planned to recover identified overpayments, and actions taken or planned to prevent re-occurrence.

+4. If you have any questions, please have a member of your staff contact Ms. Laurie Park, Deputy Assistant Secretary for Finance, at (202) 461-6180.